ArunaBisht/Covid_Impact_Market_Environments_Product/README.md

 * [Pyviz](https://pyviz.org/) - Python visualization package that provides a single platform for accessing multiple visualization libraries.
 Two of these libraries are Plotly Express and hvPlot, which were used in this project

 * [The Mapbox API](https://account.mapbox.com/auth/signup/) - To use the Mapbox API, you need to register for a public Mapbox API access token

-* [SQLAlchemy](https://www.sqlalchemy.org/) - An open-source SQL library for Python.
-It’s designed to ease the communication between Python-based programs and databases

 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - A Python library which allows you to build a web application